Harry Newman (American football): Rochester Tigers (1936–37)

 The Rochester Tigers lost to the Rams again in late November by a score of 7–6 on "a snow-swept gridiron."
 Newman put the Tigers ahead with two 35-yard field goals in the fourth quarter, but the Rams recovered a fumble behind the Tigers' goal line to win the game.
 The Brooklyn/Rochester Tigers finished the 1936 season in last place in the new league with a record of 0–6–1, and were outscored 82–58.

-Newman closed the season on December 20, 1936 playing for the New York Yankees against the Boston Shamrocks.
+Newman closed the season on December 20, 1936, playing for the New York Yankees against the Boston Shamrocks.
 This was an exhibition game, as the league's regular season had ended in November.
 The Yankees won, 25–19, and Newman "booted a perfect kick from placement on the 30-yard line."

-Newman and Mike Palm owned the Tigers franchise and moved it to Rochester for two games at the end of 1936.
-However, in March 1937, Newman and Palm said they expected to move the franchise out of Rochester unless a minimum of $25,000 in cash subscriptions could be raised.
+In March 1937, Newman and Palm said they expected to move the franchise out of Rochester unless a minimum of $25,000 in cash subscriptions could be raised.
 On September 14, 1937, a group of 30 men announced the formation of the Rochester Professional Football Team, Inc. to continue operation of the Rochester Tigers.
-Newman and Mike Palm were named as the coaches.
+Newman and Palm were named as the coaches.
 Newman drew a salary of $250 per game for Rochester in 1937, higher than the professional average of $100, but less than the $425 paid to Sammy Baugh.
-The Tigers opened with a 16–0 loss to the Boston Shamrocks, followed by a 17–14 win over the Cincinnati Red Legs.
+The Tigers opened with a 16–0 loss to the Boston Shamrocks, followed by a 17–14 win over the Cincinnati Bengals.
 They followed with a 6–0 win over the Boston Shamrocks, as Newman kicked a field goal in the win.
 On October 24, 1937, Newman and Bill O'Neill led the Tigers to a 24–0 victory over the New York Yankees, as the Tigers moved into second place with a 3–2 record behind the Los Angeles Bulldogs.
 In the season's sixth game, Newman led the Tigers to a victory over the Cincinnati Bengals, throwing three passes to account for a touchdown and then kicking the extra point in the final minute and a half.
 Newman and former Pitt halfback Mike Sebastian were the mainstays of the 1937 Tigers.

-On November 14, 1937, the Tigers played the first place Los Angeles Bulldogs.
+On November 14, the Tigers played the first place Los Angeles Bulldogs.
 The Bulldogs took a 35–0 lead before Newman launched a comeback attempt.
 Newman ran 25 yards for a touchdown and threw two touchdown passes, but the Bulldogs won, 48–21.

-After the 1937, season the American Professional Football League folded, and Newman retired from football.
+After the 1937 season, the American Professional Football League folded, and Newman retired from football.